Two Royal Canadian Air Force members missing after Chinook helicopter crashed into Ottawa River - KESQ

 By Raja Razek, CNN

-(CNN) — Two Royal Canadian Air Force members went missing after a Chinook helicopter crashed into the Ottawa River during an early morning training flight.
+(CNN) — Two Royal Canadian Air Force members are missing after a Chinook helicopter crashed into the Ottawa River during an early morning training flight.

 “The Royal Canadian Air Force is currently involved in a search for two members of 450 Tactical Helicopter Squadron who are missing following the crash of a CH-147F Chinook in the Ottawa River,” read a news release Tuesday from Canada’s National Defense Department.